Disco Chess vs ChessPecker: Two Takes on the Woodpecker Method

 The Disco Chess Approach

-Disco Chess is built around zero friction.
-The goal: get you solving puzzles as fast as possible.
+Disco Chess is built around zero friction and curated quality.
+The goal: get you solving the right puzzles as fast as possible.

 The curation is intentional.
-Each set is designed to provide balanced tactical training at its level.
-You're not guessing what you need.
-You're trusting a pre-built curriculum.
+Each set is carefully designed to provide focused tactical training.
+You're not guessing what puzzles to include or what ELO to target.
+You're trusting a pre-built curriculum optimized for learning.

 Disco Chess's Pricing Model